skkodz/Network-Management/README.md

 ## Get-TreeSize.ps1
 Basic PowerShell script to display the size of a directory tree in GB.
 Accepts the optional parameter *-path*, otherwise defaults to the current directory.

+## check_disk_space.sh
+Script to check and alert on disk space usage, if it goes above a threshold.
+The threshold defaults to 90% and will output a warning if the disk space is # greater or equal to the threshold, unless it was previously recorded (in the STATE_FILE) as that value, of the figure drops below the threshoold when previously above it (recovery).
+Ideal for using in a cron job, e.g. to run every 5 minutes:

+    */5 * * * * /usr/local/bin/check_disk_space.sh

 ## squid-report.sh
 Basic shell script to report on destination and data quantity from the squid log file.
 This is assuming that a modified logging format is in place and that you only require data from the previus day.
 This is aiming to be a daily report that could be scheduled.